Lightning-AI/pytorch-lightning/docs/source-pytorch/clouds/cluster_intermediate_2.rst

 - ``--master_addr``: The IP address of the main node with node rank 0.
 - ``--master_port``: The port that will be used for communication between the nodes.
 Must be open in the firewall on each node to permit TCP traffic.

+For more advanced configuration options in TorchRun such as elastic, fault-tolerant training, see the `official documentation <https://pytorch.org/docs/stable/elastic/run.html>`_.

+|

 **Example running on 2 nodes with 8 GPUs each:**

 Assume the main node has the IP address 10.10.10.16.